-As well, basements in characters homes were designed to compartmentalize and be used for a single function.
+As well, basements in character homes were designed to compartmentalize and be used for a single function.
 In modern home design, rooms are built to be multipurpose.
-Much like completing a open plan layout on the main floor, a basement renovation can greatly benefit from strategically removing walls.
+Much like completing an open plan layout on the main floor, a basement renovation can greatly benefit from strategically removing walls.

 Furthermore, depending on the style of your home, the space occupying your attic could be put to use to create additional living space within your character home.

 This is very common for older homes that may have outdated piping or “knob-and-tube” wiring systems.
 Updated plumbing and electrical systems ensure the safety of your property and your family.